 Against all the odds my hair started to grow back.
 I was absolutely elated the day I realised I could use some of my own hair with a ponytail attachment.
 I felt normal again and could confidently look people in the eye.
 My confidence grew and I was completely happy again.
 Then came the moment I was able to wear my hair down, using cover sprays and adding a few extensions.
 I tattooed my eyebrows.
 I was looking better and felt better than I ever did.
 I got pregnant and my hair transformed into thick, curly locks once more.
 Things were amazing until the birth of my second son when I rapidly lost all my hair once more.

 I have grown to completely accept myself because I know I can look good.
-I am not repulsed when I see my patchy head; it’s more like being in my scruffs.
-It’s nice and comfortable but I don’t particularly want the world to see.
 I’m not worried about trying to fix it anymore.
 If it comes back that’s great (although I will still wear my hairpieces because they look amazing) if it doesn’t that’s OK too.

 My hair might not be growing but my heart has.
 I am more compassionate and kinder.
 I am strong inside and I feel feminine.
-I have embraced my old enemy and we now have fun together; a different wig, the same wig but differently styled, or just a fun hat.
-I am passionate about the fantastic solutions available to cover hair loss and I want to share them with everyone, even tell you about celebrity secrets!
+I have embraced my old enemy and we now have fun together; my alopecia gave me my blank canvas.
+I am passionate about finding solutions to cover hair loss and I want to share them with everyone!

 I don’t want anyone to feel the humiliation I felt going into salons and talking to “specialists”.
-I want to give you all the information and show you the best products for your lifestyle.
-You are not alone and I hope you will soon be able to join me in reinventing yourself.
+My next mission is to establish a network of salons who are as passionate about helping women as I am.
+Mostly I want you to know that you are far from alone and I hope you will soon be able to join me in reinventing yourself.